codingsince1985/geo-golang/README.md

 Why another one?
 Short answer, I want one developed in Go way, not just in golang.

 This project is designed to open to any Geocoding service.
-All you need to do is following Google, MapQuest, or OpenCage implementation provided to write yours in 50 LoC.
+All you need to do is following Google, MapQuest and OpenCage implementations provided to write yours in 50 LoC.

 Here is how to use it.